miguelabdonsh/RealTimeMessagingPyspark/README.md

 ## Server
 The Server is responsible for receiving and processing the messages in real-time.
 It uses Spark Streaming, an extension of the core Spark API, to receive and process the data.

+For more details about the Server, refer to the notebook Server.ipynb.